 Raised in Ontario, Canada, and educated at universities in Canada, the United States and England, Bill is happily married and the proud father of two children (Petra 20—Go Cal Bears, and Lucca 10—Go Flyers).
 He splits his time between California and British Columbia.
-Bill has circumnavigated the globe on thirteen separate occasions and stepped foot in over 100 countries (Okay, a few toes!), and dubbed the “World’s Greatest Traveler” by National Geographic Traveler in April 2002.
+Bill has circumnavigated the globe on seventeen separate occasions and stepped foot in over 140 countries (Okay, a few toes!), and dubbed the “World’s Greatest Traveler” by National Geographic Traveler in April 2002.
 The winner of the 1989 HumanRace—an around-the-world race using public transportation—he won the event in 17 days collecting the $25,000 first place prize.
 He is a former Cold War-era summit groupie who has hiked in Borneo orangutan rehabilitation centers (Who knew they had drug problems in Borneo?); searched for black rhinos and Bengal tigers along the Nepal-Indian border (On a really big elephant!); reenacted Roman gladiator scenes in Tunisia (He was spared!); and canoed to the world’s highest waterfall Angel Falls (Someone forget to turn it on that day!).
 His favorite place in the whole wide world remains the undisclosed location known only as “Bob’s dock”!

 The author of three books: “A Blind Date With The World” (2000), “On The Origin of the Species homo touristicus: The Evolution of Travel from Greek Spas to Space Tourism” (2011), and “America’s Vacation Deficit Disorder: Who Stole Your Vacation?“ (2013).
 Bill is a professional photographer (National Geographic among others) and an international travel speaker, and a regular op-ed contributor to the San Francisco Chronicle, Los Angeles Times and the American-Statesman, on the weighty social issues of the day.
 He also does a periodic features for the Huffington Post.
 For the last decade he has served as the Event Director for the world’s only real around the world travel adventure competition known as The Global Scavenger Hunt™.

-In previous incarnations, Bill served as a legislative assistant to a Member of Congress (1983-85) and then as an advisor to a global entrepreneur (1986-92), until he became a political consultant to numerous trade organizations and elected officials, including: the President of the United States, United States Senators, US Members of Congress, the Governor of California, and a multitude of state representatives and ballot initiatives (1993-99).
+In previous incarnations, Bill served as a legislative assistant to a Member of Congress (1983-85) and then as an advisor to a global entrepreneur (1986-92), until he became a political consultant to numerous trade organizations and elected officials, including: The President of the United States, United States Senators, US Members of Congress, the Governor of California, and a multitude of state representatives and ballot initiatives (1993-99).
 Bill retired from consulting challenges in 1999 to devote his full attentions to his children, philanthropy efforts, writing, and his annual international travel event.

 The Event Coordinator/Media Liaison – Pamela L. Chalmers (aka The Transactional Elf)